thorvg/thorvg/README.md

 ```
 meson setup builddir -Dtools=svg2png
 ```
-Alternatively, you can add the `svg2png` value to the `tools` option in `meson_option.txt`.
-The build output will be located in `{builddir}/src/bin/svg2png/`.
+To use the 'svg2png' converter, you need to provide the 'SVG files' parameter.
+This parameter can be a file name with the '.svg' extension or a directory name.
+It also accepts multiple files or directories separated by spaces.
+If a directory is specified, the converter will search for files with the '.svg' extension within that directory and all its subdirectories.<br />
 <br />

-To use the `svg2png` converter you have to pass the `SVG files` parameter.
-It can be a file name with the `.svg` extension or a directory name.
-Multiple files or directories separated by a space are also accepted.
-If a directory is passed, the `.svg` file extension is searched inside it and in all of its subdirectories.

-Optionally, the image resolution can be provided in the `WxH` format (two numbers separated by an `x` sign) following the `-r` flag.
+Optionally, you can specify the image resolution in the 'WxH' format, with two numbers separated by an 'x' sign, following the '-r' flag.<br />
 <br />
 The background color can be set with the `-b` flag.
 The `bgColor` parameter should be passed as a three-bytes hexadecimal value in the `ffffff` format.
 The default background is transparent.
 <br />